1919 June 28, TREATY OF VERSAILLES (France)

 1948 February 1, THE PALESTINE POST (Eretz Israel)

-Was blown up by Abd el-Kader el Husseini with the help of two British soldiers.
+Was blown up by Abd el-Kader al Husseini with the help of two British soldiers.
 Six people were killed and twenty people were injured.
+Al Husseini had been a Nazi collaborator who had participated in the defense of the pro-Nazi regime in Baghdad.

 1944 October 3 - 6, THE WASHINGTON POST (USA)